 What Is Sexual Harassment?

 Sexual harassment can refer to any unwelcome sexual advances, requests, remarks, jokes, or conduct that makes your workplace feel like a hostile environment or results in adverse employment action taken against you.
+This behavior may be verbal, physical, or visual and often involves an abuse of power.

 It goes against federal and state laws to harass an individual because of that person’s sex.
 Harassment can refer to many forms of verbal, physical, and visual misconduct of a sexual nature or based on a person’s sex.
 It can also refer to quid pro quo, where an employer or supervisor demands sexual favors in exchange for job benefits or sustained employment.